tgenman/STEM_vault/notes/math/algebra/abstract/Generating set.md

 TARGET DECK: stem::math::algebra
 START
 math_complex
-TITLE: Example of Minimal vs Minimum Generating Sets: Hexagon Group DESCRIPTION:The hexagon symmetry group has:
+FRONT: Example of Minimal vs Minimum Generating Sets: Hexagon Group BACK:The hexagon symmetry group has:
 - $\langle r, f \rangle$ is a minimum (and hence minimal) generating set.
 - $\langle r^2, r^3, f \rangle$ is a minimal (but not minimum) generating set.
 >For any generating set $S$ of $G$,